garlicdevs/Fruit-API/README.md

 to provide a solid foundation and an easy-to-use user interface via a simplified API.
 Based on the design, our ultimate goal is to provide researchers a means to develop reinforcement learning (RL) algorithms with little effort.
 In particular, it is possible to develop a new RL algorithm under 100 lines of code.
-What users need to do is to create a `Config`, a `Learner`, and plug them into the framework.
+What we need to do is to create a `Config`, a `Learner`, and plug them into the framework.
 We also provides a lot of sample `Config`s and `Learner`s in a hierarchical structure so that users can inherit a suitable one.